 It’s no exaggeration to say that orange zest is a key player in your dessert-making game.
 The rind has more citrus oil than the juice, which amplifies the flavor to a great extent.

-Orange zest is best known for its ability to enhance the flavor of the desserts.
+Orange zest is best known for its ability to enhance the food flavor, especially those sweet ones using orange itself.
 It lends an impeccable amount of citrus tanginess to many dishes, including pies, cakes, cookies, puddings, jellies, confectionary, or even chocolate.

 Orange zest itself can be used to make lip-smacking light snacks to end your hunger pangs.
 Peel the strips, cut them into bite-sized pieces, and toss them into a heated pan.
 Add water and sugar until the sugar is dissolved.
 Let the strips simmer and remove them from the pan once they become translucent.

 Orange zest is also used in savory dishes such as gravy, salad dressing, or even steak.
 You may recoil from this idea in the first place as this combination sounds more odd than tasty.
 Trust me; orange zest can give you a subtle note of citrusy aroma in your dish, which guarantees to excite your hunger.

 You may have seen orange zest on the top of some cakes before.
 Yes, orange zest, if minced nicely, can be used as a garnish for pastries.
 From a distance, they look just like sprinkles.

 Orange zest can also be found in some drinks.
 The possibilities are endless, so I’m sure you will find something to serve your friends at the next social gathering: Virgin Cosmopolitan, Ramos Gin Fizz, Negroni, and the list goes on.

 Is orange zest all about flavor and decoration?
 Not quite.
 They can be beneficial for your health in many ways.
 Here are some benefits that you can gain from orange zest.